100 Sites That Pay Writers Big Money to Write

 Nutri Inspector – Looking for product reviews and guides on food, nutrition and weight loss.
 Pay up to $180 and they have regular gigs!

-I hope you enjoyed this huge list of resources for bloggers and freelance writers!
+I hope you enjoyed this huge list of resources for bloggers and freelance writers that pay!
 Please like and share on social!:))